Petroleum Office provides a large collection of specialized functions for oil and gas professionals.

 Linear and cubic splines allows you easily interpolate, differentiate and integrate tabulated data.
 Unit converter function has more than 1500 units.

 Instead of creating a stand-alone petroleum engineering application, we decided to build upon the

 strengths of Excel and make it better tool for petroleum engineering calculation.

 Many say that Excel is a #1 tool for engineers.
-Everybody knows how to use it, hence the learing curve for addin is very shallow.
+Everybody knows how to use it, hence the learning curve for addin is very shallow.

-We are fans of simple calculations that allow the engineer to get a 90% answer quickly rahter than a laboreous effort to get a suposed 100% outcome.
+We are fans of simple calculations that allow the engineer to get a 90% answer quickly rather than a laborious effort to get a supposed 100% outcome.

 You only create spreadsheet once.
 You read and edit it many times.
 Meaningful function names instead of complex formulas will keep your spreadsheets concise.

 Consistent result across all spreadsheet models.
 Reduce errors and eliminate typos.